 - Tiqa – contemporary Pan Mediterranean dining

-- Five Fifty-Five – an upscale fixture in the Portland dining scene
+- Five Fifty-Five (permanently closed) – an upscale fixture in the Portland dining scene

 - The Front Room – quaint and local, upscale comfort food

 - The Grill Room – urban steakhouse, outdoor dining available

 - The Corner Room – Italian cuisine, house-made pasta

 - Portland Lobster Co. – casual outdoor dining on the water – fun live music – dog-friendly

 - DiMillo’s on the Water – very popular – family-owned and family-friendly dining on a boat!

 - Empire Chinese Kitchen – dim sum, ramen, dumplings, and perfect garlic green beans

 - Isa Bistro – cozy neighborhood spot with a seasonally-driven menu